 - For the more fortunate, you may ride a different bike on your indoor trainer to try new gear or save moving bikes in and out of the trainer every time.
 If they have different pedals, then, of course, different shoes will be required.

 As you are riding indoors, the benefits of the construction of dedicated cycling shoes are not really needed when it comes to protection from the elements.

 Short of dropping your coffee on them (am I the only one that rides with coffee?), your feet don’t need the same protection.

-That raises the questions.
-Can I just jump on the trainer in my normal sports shoes and save the trouble of gearing up for every indoor ride?
+That raises questions.
+Can I jump on the trainer in my normal sports shoes and save the trouble of gearing up for every indoor ride?

-If you are riding just to keep the body moving, that will work, though you will want to switch out your clip in pedals to a clipless flat pedal which has a much wider profile and makes riding in regular shoes much more comfortable.
+If you are riding to keep the body moving, that will work, though you will want to switch out your clip-in pedals to a clipless flat pedal with a much wider profile, making riding in regular shoes much more comfortable.

 Riding on clip-on pedals without the stiff sole of a riding shoe for any extended amount of time is not a pleasant experience.

 Worst still, you may injure a tendon or muscle in the foot and put you off the road altogether.

 Remember, though, the benefit of riding with clip-in pedals, even on an indoor trainer, is lost with a flat pedal setup, so if you are looking for a realistic simulation of your outdoor riding experience, flat pedals will not provide the best solution.